 How do I make an appointment?

-To schedule an appointment either call (859) 257-8701 or come by the office in 106 Frazee Hall and tell the receptionist you wish to see a counselor.
+To schedule an appointment call (859) 257-8701 and tell the receptionist you wish to see a clinician.
 If you have not been to the Counseling Center before, or if you have not been here in a long time, you will first be scheduled for an initial consult, which is different from a counseling session.
-An initial consult is a one-time information gathering session in which a counselor will ask you many questions to determine what might be helpful for you and whether we can provide that help.
-There are two ways to schedule an initial consult; you may either come in between the hours of 9 am and 3 pm and wait for the next available counselor, or request an initial consult appointment at a specific time in the next week or two.
-When you first arrive for the initial consult, you will be given forms to complete before you meet with the counselor.
-If you have any difficulty or need assistance completing the forms please don't hesitate to tell the receptionist.
-One of our counselors would be happy to help you.
-Students coming for an initial consult are generally seen in the order in which they arrive.
-You may have to wait for the next available counselor, so please bring homework or other material to read in the waiting room.
-If there are several students waiting in front of you for an initial consult and you are not in crisis, you may be asked to make a future appointment or come in a different day.
+An initial consult is a one-time information gathering session in which a counselor will ask you questions to determine what might be helpful for you and whether we can provide that help.
+Just prior to your appointment, you will complete forms online.
+The weblink for forms will be sent to you via e-mail and/or text.
+If you have any difficulty or need assistance completing the forms please let the receptionist or your clinician know.

 How long will I have to wait for a first appointment?